savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

 ### **3. Auth OTP Long Expiry - CONFIGURATION**
 - ⚠️ Requires Supabase Dashboard configuration
 - ⚠️ Set OTP expiry to recommended threshold (15 minutes)

+### **4. Function Cleanup - NEW**
+- ✅ **CRITICAL**: All old functions are dropped before creating new ones
+- ✅ Prevents function conflicts and ensures clean state
+- ✅ Removes any legacy functions that may have search path issues
+- ✅ Ensures no orphaned functions remain in the database

 ---